randomwe3er3dddd/hotmail-checker/README.md

 # Ghost Sellz Hotmail Checker
 ---
-## at 10 stars ima release a v2 which has more features and is faster!
+## at 20 stars ima release a v4 which has more features!
+dm me on discord if there are any bugs :)

+my discord is ghost_sellz
 ---

 ## Features